How to Reduce Allergens and Asthma-Proof Your Home

 These irritants or 'triggers' cause the airways to narrow, an increase in phlegm and the surrounding muscles to contract.
 This leads to wheezing, chest-tightening, coughing and shortness of breath, or in extreme cases, an asthma attack.

 There are 5.4 million people in the UK suffering from asthma each year – including 1.1 million children.* This time of year is worse for asthma sufferers as the extreme heat and a high pollen-count can aggravate symptoms.

-This time of year is worse for asthma sufferers as the extreme heat can lead to an increase in humidity levels which, together with a high pollen-count, can aggravate conditions for asthma sufferers.
-The main allergens for asthmatics include pet hair, mould, dust, strong odours and cigarette smoke.
+According to Allergy UK, indoor pollution can be considerably higher than outdoor levels.
+The main allergens include pet hair, mould, dust, strong odours and cigarette smoke.
 Read on to find out how you can reduce these in your home.

-How to create a safe environment for asthma sufferers
+How to create a safe environment for allergy and asthma sufferers

-Increased dampness in your home can attract mould and dust mites.
+Increased dampness in your home can attract allergens such as mould and dust mites.
 Investing in a Beko Tumble Dryer instead of air-drying your clothes on a rack will reduce the amount of moisture in the air.

-Beko’s Cooker Hoods can also help eliminate dampness in the home by extracting steam as well as cooking smells – both of which can trigger an asthmatic reaction.
+Beko’s Cooker Hoods can also help eliminate dampness in the home by extracting steam as well as cooking smells – both of which can trigger allergies and asthmatic reactions.

 Beko’s self-cleaning ovens eliminate the need for harsh cleaning chemicals.